 Making the call to a drug abuse hotline can seem overwhelming.
 Picking up the phone takes courage, and it is the first step towards healing.

-The hotline is staffed by specialists who want to help.
+Helplines are staffed by specialists who want to see you or loved one recover.
 They are dedicated to providing helpful information, treatment options, and answers.

-You will not be judged.
-Addiction is a disorder that can be overcome, and you can call as many times as you need.
+Addiction is a disorder that can affect anyone.
+You will not be judged, and you can call as many times as you need.
 Supportive individuals are standing by right now to assist you.
 It can be difficult to make the telephone call, but you can do it.
 There are no risks or obligations.

 Additional Drug Abuse Hotline Resources